- Academic Affairs

 - Proof of enrollment (certificate of enrollment or transcript)

-J exchange visitors are required to have their DS-2019s signed by the OIS before traveling outside the U.S. if they wish to return.
+J exchange visitors are required to have their DS-2019s signed by the OIS before traveling outside the United States if they wish to return.

 - The signature is valid for 12 months.